-Let us see how \cref{prop:optimal-bound} follows from \cref{prop:optimal-bound-step}.
+Let us see how \cref{T:optimal-bound} follows from \cref{prop:optimal-bound-step}.

-\begin{proof}[Proof of \cref{prop:optimal-bound}] Let $f$ be a disagreement bound such that $f \le F$.
-The first part of \cref{prop:optimal-bound-step} immediately implies that $f(x)=F(x)$ for every rational $x \in (0,1)$.
-Indeed, if $k/n$ is a rational number with minimal $k$ such that $f(\frac{k}{n}) < F(\frac{k}{n})$, then the proposition is violated with that $k$ and $n$.

-Since there is no obvious monotonicity or continuity for disagreement bounds, the rest of the proof relies on a perturbative argument to address the case of irrational points.
-Let $x \in (0,1)$ be irrational.
-For arbitrary $n$, let $m$ be such that
+\begin{proof}[Proof of \cref{T:optimal-bound}] Let $f$ be a disagreement bound such that $f \le F$ on an interval $(a,b) \subset [0,1]$.
+We must show that $f$ coincides with $F$ on $(a,b)$.
+To illustrate the basic idea behind the proof, observe that if $a=0$, then \cref{prop:optimal-bound-step} easily yields that $f(x)=F(x)$ for every rational $x \in (0,b)$.
+Indeed, if $k/n<b$ is a rational number such that $f(\frac{k}{n}) < F(\frac{k}{n})$, then the proposition is violated with that $k$ and $n$ (and with $\alpha=1$).
+Since there is no obvious monotonicity or continuity for disagreement bounds, the proof below relies on a perturbative argument to address the case of irrational points and of $a>0$.